mailjet/mailjet-gem/README.md

   end
 end
 ```
-For sending email, you can call the method with a variety of MessageDelivery priorities:
+For sending email, you can call the method with a variety of `MessageDelivery` priorities:
 ```ruby
 #In this example, we are sending immediately
 UserMailer.welcome_email.deliver_now!
 ```
-For more information on ActionMailer::MessageDeilvery, see the documentation [HERE](http://edgeapi.rubyonrails.org/classes/ActionMailer/MessageDelivery.html)
+For more information on `ActionMailer::MessageDeilvery`, see the documentation [HERE](http://edgeapi.rubyonrails.org/classes/ActionMailer/MessageDelivery.html)